Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-Thus, in Section~\ref{sec:Generalities}, we start analyzing the properties of $\F$-essential subgroups of maximal class $p$-groups.
+The proof of Theorem~\ref{MT1} spans Sections~\ref{sec:Generalities} to \ref{sec: proof MT1 2}.
+This means that Section \ref{sec:Generalities} is where the real work begins.
+We start by analyzing the properties of $\F$-essential subgroups of maximal class $p$-groups.
 The most relevant results are Lemma~\ref{in.sub}, that says that an $\F$-essential subgroup $E$ of $S$ is not an $\F$-pearl if and only if it is contained in either $\gamma_1(S)$ or $C_S(Z_2(S))$, and Lemma~\ref{normal.ess}, in which we prove that every normal $\F$-essential subgroup of $S$ is a maximal subgroup of $S$.

 In Section~\ref{sec:exceptional} we focus our attention on the $\F$-essential subgroups of $S$ in the case that $S$ is an exceptional group.
 The goal of this section is to prove Proposition~\ref{Prop:ess.in.except}, which implies Theorem~\ref{MT1} in the case in which $\gamma_1(S)$ is extraspecial and gives the first ingredients toward our proof of Theorem \ref{Raul app}.